-Buying, selling and owning real estate leads to paperwork.
-Deeds, contracts to sell, property tax forms, income-tax forms for rental property -- it adds up to a tidy pile.
+Buying, selling and owning real estate can lead to immense wealth, it also inevitably leads to mountains of paperwork.
+Deeds, contracts to sell, property tax forms, income-tax forms for rental property – it adds up to a tidy pile.
 The IRS says you can shred most tax-related records after three years.
 With real estate, you usually hang on to the paperwork much longer.

 Buying a House